hongtat88/data-structure-and-algorithm/README.md

 ## Installation

-Run the following scripts to run the program.
+Execute the following scripts to run the program.

 ```bash
 yarn install